23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

 Zero Waste Bathroom Cleaning Products

-Cleaning the bathroom can be a wasteful endeavor as well but it’s easy to switch to more eco-friendly options.
+Cleaning the bathroom can be a wasteful endeavor as well but it’s easy to switch to more eco-friendly cleaning options.

-Toilet Cleaner – Instead of using toxic toilet bowl cleaner, switch to a safer toilet bowl cleaner and supplement with my homemade fizzy toilet bombs, so you won’t have to clean so often!
+Toilet Cleaner – Instead of toxic toilet bowl cleaner, switch to a safer toilet bowl cleaner and supplement with my homemade fizzy toilet bombs, so you won’t have to clean so often!

 Cleaning Cloths – Instead of disposable paper towels, switch to reusable paperless towels or use old t-shirts as rags for cleaning.